samantha-roth/Sensitivity_SRedits/README.md

    * `Ranking_Data` contains quantities computed in codes starting with `5_` and `6_`.
    * `polynomial/Ranking_Data` contains quantities computed in codes starting with `5_` and `6_` pertaining to the polynomial function.

-**Note that 2_, 3_ and 4_ scripts take a very long time to run when k= 5 or 6, you may begin with low-dimensional test functions to make sure the script can run successfully.
+** For Sobol's G function, note that 2_, 3_ and 4_ scripts take a very long time to run when k= 5 or 6, you may begin with low-dimensional test functions to make sure the script can run successfully.